SapienzaInteractiveGraphicsCourse/finalproject-johnnymd_ig_project_eq/README.md

 >   [Web Demo ](https://sapienzainteractivegraphicscourse.github.io/finalproject-johnnymd_ig_project_eq/)

-The code is well commented.
+The source code is well commented.
 So for further details about the implementation consult the source code.

 Also a good view about the development process could be seen in the commit trace.